Cghlewis/data-mgmt-ed-research-book/_book/12-data-capture.md

       - Someone who has circled more than one response to an item?
       - Someone who has written responses in the margin?
       - Someone who has written a value out of range or an unallowable response?
+          - In general, I recommend to enter the exact values a participant has provided and rectify errors during the cleaning process.
+However, there may be reasons your team has to deal with certain errors during the entry process (e.g., your entry form is set up to only allow values 1--3 and a participant has provided a value of 4).
 1. How should team members denote that a form has been entered?
     - For example, staff can write their initials on a form after entry and then files can be stored in a new drawer or location to denote first or second entry.
 1. What steps should be performed before moving on to the next phase of data cleaning?
     - Similar to the process in Section \@ref(capture-electronic), it is imperative that whoever is overseeing the data entry process do a check of the data before handing it off for the next step of data cleaning.
-    - Most importantly, check to see that the correct number of participants exist in the file compared to the number of participants with data marked as collected in your tracking database (i.e., no duplicate entries, no missing entries).
+    - Most importantly, check to see that the correct number of participants exists in the file compared to the number of participants with data marked as collected in your tracking database (i.e., no duplicate entries, no missing entries).
       - If data entry or data tracking errors exist, fix mistakes as needed before finalizing the entry process.
 1. Last, what file type should be exported or saved (e.g., CSV, XLSX, SPSS), where should the files be stored, and how should they be named?
     - Store according to your storage rules (see Chapter \@ref(store)) and name files according to your style guide (see Section \@ref(style-file)).